15 Best Things to Do in Stratford (CT)

 Dating right back to 1639, Stratford is a town on Long Island Sound bounded to the east by the final reach of the Housatonic River.

-At the Housatonic’s mouth, and around the coast, you can lie back on public sandy beaches or watch the sun go down on a panoramic length of seawall at Lordship.
+At the Housatonic’s mouth, and around the coast, you can lie back on public beaches.
+One of my favorite places to watch the sun go down is right here, on a panoramic length of seawall at Lordship.

 1. Boothe Memorial Park and Museum